A Complete 70+ Website Design Questionnaire to Impress Clients

 - Could you give us a ballpark figure for your available budget for the website project?

 Money talks!
 Another very important question in the website design questionnaire.
 This also sets lots of expectations.
-If it’s a new client and they’re not aware of your rates, you can here make a judgement whether you want to chase this job or not.
+If it’s a new client and they’re not aware of your rates, you can here make a judgment whether you want to chase this job or not.
 The budget assigned to the website design project can also help you understand the importance of the website to the client.

 Website Questionnaire Part 2: